 Sri Lanka is an incredibly impressive and versatile country.
 With breathtaking nature, green mountains, spectacular waterfalls and tea plantations, there is plenty to discover.
 The contrast between tropical beaches with its hot climate and the hills with its cool climate makes Sri Lanka a really interesting place to visit.
-If you want to know what to do in Sri Lanka, you are in the right place.
-We listed 25 Sri Lanka highlights you can do in Sri Lanka.
+If you want to know what to do in Sri Lanka we’ve listed 25 Sri Lanka highlights you definitely want to discover.

 Jump to highlight